Learn When and How to Blanch Vegetables This Harvest

-Now that vegetable season is in full swing it is a good time to learn how to preserve the bounty.
-When it comes to storing my harvest, the hardest part for me is taking the time to blanch vegetables.
-I don’t mind doing the cutting, chopping or packing, but I have a hard time justifying the blanching time.
+Now that vegetable season is in full swing, it is an excellent time to learn how to preserve the bounty.
+When it comes to storing my harvest, the most challenging part for me is taking the time to blanch vegetables.
+I don’t mind doing the cutting, chopping, or packing, but I have a hard time justifying the blanching time.
 It just seemed like an extra step that wasn’t needed when I was learning how to blanch vegetables

 To Blanch or Not to Blanch?
 That is the Question

 When you blanch vegetables, you boil or steam them for a few minutes, then quickly cool them in ice water.
-Blanching is an important process when storing vegetables because it stops the enzyme activity that causes plants to lose nutrients and change texture once they are frozen.
+Blanching is a necessary process when storing vegetables because it stops the enzyme activity that causes plants to lose nutrients and change texture once they are frozen.

 Blanched vegetables can also be placed directly onto dehydrator trays and processed for the proper time as well.

 - Onion – chopped or small whole